Who is Daryl Davis and what can we learn from him?

 - Stop hate from spreading to the next generation.

 Forgiveness doesn’t mean that you forget the wrongs that have been done.
-It means that you stop trying to exact equal or greater damage in return because you realize that it will not undo the damage done.
+It means you stop trying to exact equal or greater damage in return because you realize that it will not undo the damage done.
 It will only perpetuate more in the future.

 5) Ignorance breeds fear.
 Fear breeds hate.
 Hate breeds destruction.